rmbw74/BangazonApi/README.md

 ## Setting up your environment variables
-1. add the following environemnt variable to your shell script
+1. add the following environemnt variable to your shell script export BANGAZON="[ABSOLUTE PATH TO DB FILE]"
+1. you must replace everything within the quotes with the absolute path to where your database file will reside.
+By default, the program will create the db file in the root of the project.

 ## creating the database